Kruiser8/Kruiz-Control/README.md

 - Streamlabs Alerts
 - StreamElements Alerts,
 - OBS scene, source, and filter changes
+- SLOBS scene and source changes

-The script should run on any broadcast software that supports browser sources, however only OBS supports changing scenes, sources, and filters.
+The script should run on any broadcast software that supports browser sources, however only OBS and SLOBS supports changing scenes and sources.

 ***

 ## Installation

-### OBS Websocket
+### OBS Websocket (if using OBS)
 To use this script with OBS, install the [obs-websocket](https://github.com/Palakis/obs-websocket/releases) plugin.

 In OBS, click **Tools** > **WebSockets Server Settings** and enable the websocket server.